pagkly/Zed/Investopedia3/Private Banking How the 1% Handles Money.md

 Private Banking: How the 1% Handles Money
 ## What Is Private Banking?

-Private banking consists of personalized financial services and products offered to the [high-net-worth individual](https://www.investopedia.com/terms/h/hnwi.asp) (HNWI) clients of a retail bank or other financial institution.
-It includes a wide range of [wealth management](https://www.investopedia.com/terms/w/wealthmanagement.asp) services, and all provided under one roof.
-Services include investing and [portfolio management](https://www.investopedia.com/terms/p/portfoliomanagement.asp), tax services, insurance, and trust and [estate planning](https://www.investopedia.com/terms/e/estateplanning.asp).
+Private banking consists of personalized financial services and products offered to the [[high-net-worth individual]](https://www.investopedia.com/terms/h/hnwi.asp) (HNWI) clients of a retail bank or other financial institution.
+It includes a wide range of [[wealth management]](https://www.investopedia.com/terms/w/wealthmanagement.asp) services, and all provided under one roof.
+Services include investing and [[portfolio management]](https://www.investopedia.com/terms/p/portfoliomanagement.asp), tax services, insurance, and trust and [[estate planning]](https://www.investopedia.com/terms/e/estateplanning.asp).

 While private banking is aimed at an exclusive clientele, consumer banks and brokerages of every size offer it.
 This offering is usually through special departments, dubbed "private banking" or "wealth management" divisions.